-We’re living in a 24-hour news cycle, which means that we can encounter upsetting information at literally any time of day.
-Many of us get instant updates on our phones whenever a major story breaks, or encounter discomforting images or statements when we log onto our social media accounts.
+We’re living in a 24-hour news cycle, which means that we can encounter upsetting information at any time of day.
+Many of us get instant updates on our phones whenever a major story breaks, or encounter disturbing statements when we log onto social media.
 Loretta Breuning, author of Habits of a Happy Brain, suggests blocking out a certain period of time each day to catch up with the world, like during lunch or on your commute, and then using the rest of your time to pursue other goals or interests.

-It’s nearly impossible to block out the news altogether when most public venues — restaurants, malls, doctor’s offices, gyms — feature TVs turned to CNN, MSNBC or local news channels.
+It’s nearly impossible to block out the news altogether when most public venues have TVs playing news stations.
 At the same time, steps such as removing alerts from your phone or timeline, changing the channel on the Stairmaster, or distracting yourself with something enjoyable until you’re ready to re-engage can have a positive impact.

 One reason the news brings us down is that we sometimes feel helpless when confronted with stories of loss, pain and suffering.
-The problems of our world can seem so overwhelming and intractable.
+The problems of our world can seem overwhelming.

 Many people find that helping to solve a problem can increase their sense of agency, which in turns lifts their mood and outlook.
 In one study, two groups read about the same social problem.
 Afterward, one group was presented with information about five ways that they could solve it, while the other was given…nothing.
 Researchers then tested both groups’ moods and levels of creativity, and found that the group that had been exposed to potential solutions was both happier and saw a 20 percent increase in creative problem-solving abilities.

 So, the next time an issue gets you down, try googling ways you can work against it (like registering to vote for policies you believe in).
 You’ll probably end up feeling more empowered knowing that you can make meaningful change in the world.